 Singapore employment visas

-After our Clients incorporate a Singapore company, Healy Consultants assists them in obtaining employment visas from the Immigration Department (Ministry of Manpower).
+After our Clients incorporate a Singapore company, Healy Consultants assists them in obtaining employment visas from the Ministry of Manpower.
 We are proud to say that our approval rate is still 100%.
 Healy Consultants’ fee to assist our Clients in obtaining work permit is US$2,950.

-The two important visa schemes associated with Singapore company entity are:
+The two important visa schemes associated with Singapore companies are:

 Entrepreneur visa (Entrepass)

 - This Singapore work visa allows entrepreneurs an expedited entry into the country.
 This permit lasts for one year, but it can easily be extended as long as the business setup meets the government work requirements;

 - An entrepreneur will need to provide i) proof of company registration with at least S$50,000 initial share capital and ii) proof that the applicant himself/herself holds 30% of the shares;